Israeli PM Bennett in snap UAE visit amid standoff with Iran | Law-Order

 - Israel

-Israeli Prime Minister Naftali Bennett was on a surprise visit to the United Arab Emirates on Thursday, a snap trip that came as efforts to salvage a deal over Iran's nuclear program were stalled amid a deepening standoff with Tehran.
+Israeli Prime Minister Naftali Bennett made a surprise visit to the United Arab Emirates on Thursday, with the snap trip coming as efforts to salvage a deal over Iran's nuclear program are stalled in a deepening standoff with Tehran.

 The visit was Bennett's second public trip to Abu Dhabi since Israel and the UAE agreed to normalize ties in 2020 after years of quiet cooperation, mainly over their shared concerns over Iran's nuclear capabilities.

-A statement from Bennett's office said the Israeli leader will meet Crown Prince Mohamed bin Zayed and that the two will discuss "various regional issues," with Iran likely to top the agenda.
+The Israeli leader met with the UAE's president, Sheikh Mohammed bin Zayed Al Nahyan, and the two discussed "advancing the regional architecture" and other undisclosed regional affairs, Bennett's office said in a statement.
+Iran was likely to top the agenda.

-In a video statement recorded before departing, Bennett commended countries at an International Atomic Energy Agency meeting in Vienna on Wednesday who voted to censure Iran over its transparency about nuclear activities at three undeclared sites in the country.
+In a video statement before departing, Bennett commended countries at an International Atomic Energy Agency meeting in Vienna on Wednesday that voted to censure Iran over its lack of transparency about nuclear activities at three undeclared sites in the country.

 "We see here a firm stance by the countries of the world regarding the distinction between good and evil, as they clearly state that Iran is concealing things.
-We will not let up on this issue," he said before boarding a plane to the UAE.
+We will not let up on this issue," he said.

+Israeli leaders have claimed Iran is just weeks away from accumulating enough enriched uranium to produce a nuclear weapon, though other components of a bomb are believed to be months or years away.

-Iran insists its program is for peaceful purposes, though UN experts and Western intelligence agencies say Iran had an organized military nuclear program through 2003.
+Iran insists its programme is for peaceful purposes, though UN experts and Western intelligence agencies say Iran had an organised military nuclear programme through 2003.

 Bennett's trip comes as Israel is on the cusp of another political crisis, with members of his fragile coalition threatening to bolt unless the government can pass a law over the legal status of its West Bank settlers.